aymenhafeez/aymenhafeez.github.io/_posts/2022-09-07-nvim-grammar-checking.md

 require("grammar-guard").init()
 ```

 Grammar-guard isn't itself a language sever.
-But because it uses the ltex
+But because it uses ltex, it can be
-client, it can be configured with `lspconfig` like any other server:
+configured with `lspconfig` like any other server:

 ```lua
 require("lspconfig").grammar_guard.setup({